Inflectra/rapise-documentation/docs/RVL/Maps.md

 ### Database Map

-A `Database` map contains no in-place data, but defines a connection to the database result set.
+A `Database` map contains no in-place data; instead, it defines a connection to a database result set.

 === "Screenshot"
     ![Database Map](./img/Maps_Database.png)